THE SECOND RESURRECTION (EXCERPT OF THE FIRST AND SECOND RESURRECTIONS)

-And the sea gave up the dead which were in it; and death and hell delivered up the dead which were in them: and they were judged every man according to their works.
+The sea gave up the dead who were in it, and Death and Hades delivered up the dead who were in them.
+And they were judged, each one according to his works.
 (Revelation 20:13)

 When a person dies physically a decision must be made concerning his place of residence until the first resurrection (if he has attained the first resurrection—Philippians 3:11) or the second resurrection.
-There are several areas of waiting set forth in the New Testament writings:
+There are several areas of waiting mentioned in the New Testament writings.
+Some of these may be the same place:

-To be present with the Lord—II Corinthians 5:8.
-(Some of these may be the same place.)
+- To be present with the Lord—II Corinthians 5:8.

 Where does a particular individual go when he or she dies physically?
 The New Testament writings are not as clear as we might wish or as our tradition suggests.
 The Apostles preached against the backdrop of the Day of Christ but spoke little of what takes place when we die.